bthanhtung/bthanhtung/README.md

-_**There surely is in human nature an inherent propensity to extract all the good out of all the evil.**_
+_**Knowledge has three degrees: opinion, science, illumination.
+The means or instrument of the first is sense; of the second, dialectic; of the third, intuition.**_

-Benjamin Haydon
+Plotinus